dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel.md

-# Add a model in Visual Studio Code
+# Add a data model in Visual Studio Code

 The following tutorial is based on [*"Get started with ASP.NET Core Razor Pages in Visual Studio Code"*](https://docs.microsoft.com/aspnet/core/tutorials/razor-pages-vsc/razor-pages-start) from docs.microsoft.com.